autorope/donkeycar/docs/guide/get_driving.md

 * right analog stick forward to increase forward throttle
 * pull back twice on right analog to reverse

-> Whenever the throttle is not zero, driving data will be recorded.
+> Whenever the throttle is not zero, driving data will be recorded - as long as you are in User mode!

+* select button switches modes - "User, Local Angle, Local(angle and throttle)"
+* Triangle - increase max throtlle
+* X  - decrease max thottle
+* Circle - toggle recording(disabled by default. auto record on throttle is enabled by default)
+* dpad up - increase throttle scale
+* dpad down - decrease throttle scale
+* dpad left - increase steering scale
+* dpad right - decrease steering scale
+* start - toggle constant throttle.
+Sets to max throttle ( modified by X and Triangle ).

 ### Start car for self-driving
 ```
 cd ~/d2
-python manage.py drive --model <path/to/model>
+python manage.py drive --model <path/to/model> --js
 ```

-Hit Triangle button to toggle between three modes - User, Local Angle, and Local Throttle & Angle.
+Hit Select button to toggle between three modes - User, Local Angle, and Local Throttle & Angle.

 * User - User controls both steering and throttle with joystick
 * Local Angle - Ai controls steering.
 User controls throttle.
 * Local Throttle & Angle - Ai controls both steering and throttle

+When the car is in Local Angle mode, the NN will steer.
+You must provide throttle.